thiyangt/rworkbook/docs/02-literature.md

 [1] 0
 ```

-Visualize the matrix using the `image` function.
+c) Visualize the resulted matrix using the `image` function.
 Your output should look like this:

 <img src="02-literature_files/figure-html/unnamed-chunk-9-1.png" width="672" />

 ## Array

-Write R codes to create the following arrays.
+1. Write R codes to create the following arrays.

 (a)